The Travel Comfort Checklist: Luggage, Neck Pillows, and What Is Actually Worth Packing

 The gear that actually improves travel comfort comes down to a few essentials: the right luggage for your trip type, a quality neck pillow (memory foam beats inflatable), noise-cancelling earbuds, and compression socks for long flights.
 Everything else, from travel blankets to lumbar cushions, is situational at best and dead weight at worst.

-I have packed everything from bamboo travel sheets to inflatable footrests in my quest for in-flight comfort.
-Most of it ended up gathering dust in a closet after one or two trips.
-The gear that stuck, the things that actually come on every flight, is a surprisingly short list.
-Here is what made the cut after years of trial and error, starting with the biggest decision: your luggage.
+Travelers chasing in-flight comfort tend to accumulate everything from bamboo travel sheets to inflatable footrests.
+Most of it ends up gathering dust in a closet after one or two trips.
+The gear that sticks, the things that actually earn a spot on every flight, is a surprisingly short list.
+Here is what makes the cut after the usual trial and error, starting with the biggest decision: your luggage.

 Hard-Side vs. Soft-Side Luggage: The Real Differences